inpsyde/objects-hooks-remover/README.md

 ```

 The two styles can't be mixed, if the type declaration is used for one param must be used for all of them.
-In case any of the param has no type declaration, `null` has to be used as shown above.
+In case any of the parameters has no type declaration, `null` has to be used as shown above.
 When the param type is an object, the fully qualified name must be used.

-It is also possible to pass `null` as third argument (or don't pass anything, which is the same because the param defaults to `null`)
-and in that case closures to be removed will be only distinguished by the bound `$this`.
+It is also possible to pass `null` as third argument (or don't pass anything, which is the same because the param defaults to `null`), and in that case closures to be removed will be only distinguished by the bound `$this`.

-In the case both second and third argument are `null`, which is the default, all closures added to given hook are removed
+In the case both second and third arguments are `null`, which is the default, all closures added to given hook are removed
 (only optionally filtered by priority).

-By the means of bound `$this`, signature, and priority, it is possible to *very effectively* distinguish closures to remove,
-the only possibility that two closures can't be distinguished one from the other is that they both are added to the same hook,
-at the same priority, from the same class and they have the same signature...
+By the means of bound `$this`, signature, and priority, it is possible to *very effectively* distinguish closures to remove.
+In facts, the only possibility that two closures can't be distinguished one from the other is that they both are added to the same hook, at the same priority, from the same class and they have the same signature...

 ### Usage example